Kitware/nrtk/docs/reference/glossary.rst

      :ref:`NRTK integration <Interoperability>`.

    natural robustness
-     A model’s ability to maintain performance despite variations or changes in the environment or inputs that are naturally occurring, not specifically designed for testing or manipulation.
+     A model's ability to maintain performance despite variations or changes in the environment or inputs that are naturally occurring, not specifically designed for testing or manipulation.

    Optical Transfer Function (OTF)